medrunner-services/api-client-ts/CONTRIBUTING.md

   - Provide a convincing reason to add this feature.
 Ideally, you should open a suggestion issue first and have it approved before working on it.

-- If fixing bug:
+- If fixing a bug:

   - Provide a detailed description of the bug in the PR.
 Live demo preferred.

-- It's OK to have multiple small commits as you work on the PR - GitHub can automatically squash them before merging.
+- It's OK to have multiple small commits as you work on the PR - all PRs will be squash merged.

 When we receive a pull request, we will review it and provide feedback.
 If everything is good, we will merge it into the main branch.